Skip to content

 Recommended order:

-2. Prefer compiled/ views for normal runtime because they are short context derived from wiki/.
+3. For wiki-first packs, prefer compiled/ views for normal runtime because they are short context derived from wiki/.

-4. Use sources/ anchors for citation, verification, ingest, or dispute handling.
+5. Use sources/ anchors for citation, verification, ingest, or dispute handling.

-5. Use indexes/ only to find candidates, never as fact authority.
+6. Use indexes/ only to find candidates, never as fact authority.

 Compile-aware output

-Resolver output should preserve selection reasons for audit:
+Resolver output SHOULD preserve selection reasons for audit:

 json